mojtaba1180/telegram-web-app-shop/README.md

-Here’s the updated `README.md` file for your Telegram web app shop project, modeled closely on the style and structure of the provided backend `README.md`:

----

 # Telegram Web App Shop

 Welcome to the `Telegram Web App Shop` repository!
 This project is an innovative e-commerce solution built as a Telegram web app using modern web technologies.
 It integrates with a backend API to deliver a seamless shopping experience.